Liam Conroy

-Liam Conroy (born 17 July 1992) is a British professional boxer who challenged for the British light-heavyweight title in 2019.
+Liam Conroy (born 17 July 1992) is an English former professional boxer.
+He was English light-heavyweight champion from 2017 to 2018 and challenged for the British title in the same weight division in 2019.

 Professional career

-Conroy made his professional debut on 22 June 2012, scoring a fourth-round technical knockout (TKO) victory over Danny Brown in a scheduled four round contest in the middleweight division.
-The fight was held at the De Veres White Hotel in Bolton, Lancashire.
+Conroy made his professional debut a De Veres White Hotel in Bolton on 22 June 2012, scoring a fourth round technical knockout victory over Danny Brown.